likoz2/Lectures/CSharp/PaperWork/introduction.md

 # Basics
 - Programming is about automation
   - We don't want to do something -> we tell the computer how to do it automatically
-- The code in c# starts its execution in the Main method
+- The code in C# starts its execution in the Main method
   - From there the execution continues down line by line
   - There should only be one command on each line
     - Command is what ends with `;`